-Click to find out more, or to arrange a wedding, baptism or funeral
+Click to arrange a wedding, baptism or funeral

 There is a monthly pattern of services, alternating between Eucharist at 11am, an early Communion at 8am and Evensong.
 Our Vicar, the Reverend Jess Pitman, organises family and school services and special celebrations for the great annual feasts such as Christmas, Easter, Harvest and Remembrance Sunday.